 "Yep, he sure did," my teammate confirms.

-It's not like I've never done any scrambling, but climbing really isn't my forte.
+It's not like I've never done any scrambling, but climbing of any kind really isn't my forte.
 And all the training we did during the three and half months of Rock Rescue Academy was from the top down, rigging anchors and belays and going over the edge.
-Tonight, though, we'll be going up.
+Tonight, we'll be going up.
 Way up, it appears.

-At our coordinator's request by cellphone, the two stranded hikers flick their Bic, and we see a small point of light against the dark backdrop of the huge rock formation, darker than the sky surrounding it.
+At our coordinator's request, the two stranded hikers he's in contact with by cellphone flick their Bic, and we see a small point of light appear against the dark backdrop of the huge rock formation, darker than the sky surrounding it.

 Once I have my gear on, with all my carabiners and other equipment weighing down my seat harness, I grab my pack and 200 feet of rope and follow my teammates up the trail.
-It's awkward hiking with all this tech gear on.
+It's awkward hiking with all this gear hanging on me.

 But I have plenty of time to get used to it.